mahesh430/aws-solution-architect-professional/notes.md

 # Redshift
 Amazon Redshift periodically takes snapshots of that cluster, usually every eight hours or following every 5 GB per node of data changes, or whichever comes first.
 Automated snapshots are enabled by default when you create a cluster.Amazon Redshift only has cross-region backup feature (using snapshots); it can't replicate directly to another cluster in another region.

+# AWS Directory Service

+ when using the AD connector for SSO, you cannot use both on-premises AD and third-party integrations at the same time.
+For this Leverage on the third-party integration support of AWS IAM Identity Center.
+ ### AWS Directory Service Overview for Solutions Architect Professional Exam

+**AWS Directory Service** makes it easy to set up and run directories in the AWS Cloud or connect AWS resources with existing on-premises Microsoft Active Directory (AD).
+Key components and their features include:

+1. **AWS Managed Microsoft AD**:
+   - Fully managed Microsoft AD in AWS.
+   - Supports multi-region deployment, high availability, and trust relationships with on-premises AD.

+2. **AD Connector**:
+   - Directory gateway redirecting requests to on-premises AD without caching in the cloud.
+   - Ideal for using AWS applications while maintaining on-premises credentials.

+3. **Simple AD**:
+   - Managed directory compatible with Microsoft AD, but with fewer features.
+   - Suitable for small-scale use cases requiring basic directory functionality.

+4. **Amazon Cloud Directory**:
+   - Scalable, high-performance directory for managing hierarchical data across multiple dimensions.
+   - Useful for organizational charts, course catalogs, and device registries.

+5. **Amazon Cognito User Pools**:
+   - Manages user directories and authentication for web and mobile applications.
+   - Integrates with AWS Directory Service for enterprise user management.
+# Amazon Aurora
+ You cannot set Auto Scaling for the master database on Amazon Aurora.
+You can only manually resize the instance size of the master node.
+Before you can use Aurora Auto Scaling with an Aurora DB cluster, you must first create an Aurora DB cluster with a primary instance and at least one Aurora Replica.

+# Amazon Connect
+ Amazon Connect is an easy-to-use omnichannel cloud contact center that helps companies provide superior customer service across voice, chat, and tasks at a lower cost than traditional contact center systems.
+You can set up a contact center in a few steps, add agents who are located anywhere, and start engaging with your customers.
+Amazon Connect uses the following services for ML/AI:
+- Amazon Lex—Let you create a chatbot to use as an Interactive Voice Response (IVR).
+- Amazon Polly—Provides text-to-speech in all contact flows.
+- Amazon Transcribe—Grabs conversation recordings from Amazon S3 and transcribes them to text so you can review them.
+- Amazon Comprehend—Takes the transcription of recordings and applies speech analytics machine learning to the call to identify sentiment, keywords, adherence to company policies, and more.